 The Curriculum Research & Development Group (CRDG) Summer Programs at the University of Hawai‘i at Mānoa continues its commitment of over forty years of summer education, exploration, and adventure.
-Students entering grades 1–12 discover what it takes to be scientists conducting research in the laboratory and field; engineers designing and building solutions to real world problems; conservationists working to protect the natural resources of the ‘āina; artists, writers, and designers exploring their creativity; or playwrights and actors producing and starring in an original stage production.
+Students entering grades 1–12 discover what it takes to be scientists conducting research in the laboratory and field; engineers designing and building solutions to real world problems; programmers learning the language of computers; members of a virtual community collaborating to solve global issues; conservationists working to protect the natural resources of the ‘āina; artists, writers, and designers exploring their creativity; or actors producing and starring in an original stage production.

 All classes meet at the University Laboratory School.

-No classes will be held on May 30 (Memorial Day), June 10 (Kamehameha Day observed), and July 4 (Independence Day).
+No classes will be held on June 11 (Kamehameha Day observed), and July 4 (Independence Day).

 Supervised areas will be available from 7:30 am to 5:30 pm to ensure safe learning and play.